ehForwarderBot/ehForwarderBot/docs/contributing.rst

 Before submitting a bug report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Please ensure if your issue is about the framework itself,
-  not about any channel.
-Reports about channels should goes
+  not about any module.
+Reports about module should be sent to
-  to their respective channels.
+  their respective places.
 * Read through the documentation to see if it has covered your question.
 * Check the `current issue list`__ to see if it's been reported.